tloula/armedis-landing/README.md

 # Finwise - Next.js + Tailwind Landing Page Template

 Finwise is a lightweight, easily configurable, and customizable **Next.js** and **Tailwind CSS** landing page template.
-It’s built to be adaptable, performant, and perfect for any product launch, portfolio, or promotional site.
+It's built to be adaptable, performant, and perfect for any product launch, portfolio, or promotional site.

 Try out the demo here: [https://finwise-omega.vercel.app](https://finwise-omega.vercel.app).